It is mandatory in Quebec visa file. Sometimes it is also required for 12th grade student in General and SDS Category.

 You will get the Account details immediately once you submit the GIC online application, By using this details student can pay the GIC amount.

-– First, you have to create a login detail by registering online.
+– First you have to create log in detail by registering online.

-– The student will receive an email with the verification link, verify it.
+– Student will receive an email with a verification link, verify it.

 – Then Visit the login page and log in with the credential you have created.

 Both the options are equally good.
 However, if you are looking to pursue academic programs that are cost effective, more practical in nature and would let you pursue part time job during your studies, Colleges would certainly be a better option.